Skip to content

 • url: Third-party API endpoint URL.

-• method: HTTP method (GET or POST).
+• method: HTTP method (GET, POST, PUT, or DELETE).

 • headers: Request headers as key-value pairs.